OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 7: Create the `stores_cleaned_stream` View**

-  - _Business logic:_ Store data impacts location-based analytics and operational decisions.
-Cleansing ensures only valid stores are analyzed.
+  - _Business logic:_ Cleanse store data by enforcing valid IDs and status, and replace missing manager names with 'Unknown' for reporting consistency.
+Warn on missing manager names and invalid status, but only drop records with missing IDs.
+This ensures store-level analytics are reliable and inclusive.
   - _Tip:_ Run the pipeline after this step to validate store data cleaning.

   - [ ] Read from the `bronze_stores` stream.